-✰✰✰✰ family sets off for Grandfather's house for a holiday feast.
+✰✰✰✰ A family sets off for Grandfather's house for a holiday feast.
 Along the way they encounter crisp air and drifted snow as they travel over the river and through the wood.
 The dogs bark, and the bells ring.
 The journey seems slow as the children can't wait, but they arrive just in time for the Thanksgiving feast and pumpkin pie.

 The Bottom Line: This beautifully illustrated edition features nostalgic watercolor, gouache, and pencil paintings.
 It contains the full-length version of the beloved poem and an interesting note about the author.
 Enthusiastically recommended for holiday reading.